Titan Safety Squat Bar vs Bells of Steel Trap Bar: Which Do You Need? (2026)

 Quick Answer: If you can only buy one specialty bar, get the trap bar.
-It covers more ground — deadlifts, shrugs, farmer walks, rows — and it's easier on your back than a straight bar.
+It covers more ground — deadlifts, shrugs, farmer walks, rows — and it is easier on your back than a straight bar.
 The SSB is the better pick if you already deadlift with a straight bar and want to build squat strength while sparing your shoulders.

 Head-to-Head Comparison

-| Bells of Steel Open-Ended Hex Trap Bar | 700 lbs | Heavy-Duty Steel / Rotating Sleeves | Open-ended design, Olympic sleeves | $199.99 |
+| Steel | Heavy-Duty Steel / Foam Padding | Heavy-Duty Steel / Rotating Sleeves |

-Titan Safety Squat Bar — The Breakdown
+Titan Safety Squat Bar V2 — Full Breakdown

 Capacity